 Sustainable Cotton Production

-Let’s take a closer look at the issues, progress, prospects, and goals for increased efficiency in the use of the three key natural resources in cotton production:
+Let’s take a closer look at the issues, progress, prospects, and goals for increased efficiency in the use of these four key natural resources in cotton production:

 U.S. cotton growers have made tremendous progress in water stewardship—from 1980 to 2015, the efficiency of irrigation water use increased by 82%.4 Improved sprinkler technologies and laser leveling of fields have reduced water loss.